dynamics-research-group/pbshm-module-template/README.md

 <p>When using <a href="https://cookiecutter.readthedocs.io/en/stable/">Cookiecutter</a> and the template project included within this repository, the user is prompted with a few questions to customise the blank project generation dependent upon the module creator's requirements.</p>

-<p>For people who are familier with PBSHM core/framework and cookiecutter, there is a short explanation <a href="#short-installation-instructions">here</a>.
+<p>For people who are familiar with PBSHM core/framework and cookiecutter, there is a short explanation <a href="#short-installation-instructions">here</a>.
 For those who would like a more detailed walkthrough, detailed instructions are included <a href="#detailed-installation-instructions">here</a>.

 <h3>Short Installation Instructions</h3>
 <ol>